FangLintao/Machine-Learning/DeepLearning/Readme.md

 Ⅰ. For initial weight values above one, values have exponentially increasing tendency
 -> Solutions
 Ⅰ. Setting threshold values to cut off values once weight parameters are above certain large value;
-Ⅱ. weithts regularization: L1 or L2 regulation;
+Ⅱ. weigts regularization: L1 or L2 penalities to lower polynominal parameter values;
 ## 5. Multilayers Perceptrons
 ### 5.1 Computation Complexity
 #### the computational complexity (in big-Oh notation) of computing the cross-entropy loss J(w) for logistic regression on a data set of N data points with d dimensions